 The extended abstract should be discussed with the respective PhD supervisor before submission.
 The manuscript must be written in English and prepared using the latest IEEE Computational Intelligence Society conference proceedings guidelines (8.5″ × 11″ two-column format).
-Templates are available for Latex and Word here.
-The manuscript should not exceed the length of 2 pages.
+Templates are available for Latex and Word.
+The manuscript should not exceed 2 pages.

-The manuscript should be submitted (as a single PDF file) by midnight (Anywhere on Earth, AoE) by 24 August 2020 via the ICPM 2020 submission website on EasyChair (select the “Doctoral Consortium” track): https://easychair.org/conferences/?conf=icpm2020.
-The accepted manuscripts will be published on a volume of CEUR-ws proceedings.
+The manuscript should be submitted as a single PDF file by midnight (Anywhere on Earth, AoE) by August 16, 2023, via the ICPM 2023 submission website on EasyChair by selecting the “Doctoral Consortium” track.
+Proceedings shall be submitted to CEUR-WS.org for online publication.

 Experimental results for the proposed research are not required.
 However, a concrete plan for the PhD project is a must.
 Rejected submissions will receive written feedback.
 Confidentiality of submissions will be maintained throughout the review process.

-Acceptance to the Doctoral Consortium is an honour.
-In turn, accepted candidates are expected to fully commit themselves to the success of the consortium by being open to new ideas and suggestions and providing ideas and suggestions to other participants.
+Candidates whose proposal is accepted to the Doctoral Consortium are expected to fully commit themselves to the success of the consortium by being open to new ideas and suggestions as well as to provide ideas and suggestions to other participants.
 All accepted contributions will be circulated among the participants about one week before the consortium.

 At the conference